What 81,000 people told us about the economics of AI.

 Findings

-- About 20% of respondents voiced concern about economic displacement from AI.
+• About one in five respondents expressed concern about economic displacement from AI.

-- A 10-percentage-point rise in occupational exposure corresponds to a 1.3-point rise in perceived job threat; the top exposure quartile mentions threat three times as often as the bottom.
+• A 10-percentage-point rise in observed occupational exposure corresponds to a 1.3-percentage-point rise in perceived job threat; top-quartile exposure occupations reported displacement concerns roughly three times as often as bottom-quartile ones.

-- Mean self-reported productivity is 5.1 (“substantially more productive”); only 3% report negative or neutral effects, while 42% give no clear signal.
+• Mean self-rated productivity was 5.1 (“substantially more productive”); only 3% reported negative or neutral effects, while 42% gave no clear productivity signal.

-- Management (largely solopreneurs) and computer/math occupations report the highest gains; scientific and legal professions the mildest.
+• Management roles (largely solo entrepreneurs) and computer/math occupations reported the largest gains; legal and scientific professions reported the most modest gains.

-- The reported-speedup vs. job-threat relationship is U-shaped: both those slowed by AI and those most accelerated by it express the greatest displacement concern.
+• The link between reported speedup and displacement concern is U-shaped: both those slowed down by AI and those most accelerated by it report higher anxiety.

 Connections